• Skip to primary navigation

 Can you plant potatoes in the fall?

-It will depend on your area, we always recommend looking at the Almanac calendar for planting in your area.
+It will depend on your area.
+We always recommend looking at the Almanac calendar for planting in your area.

 How To Plant Potatoes